Accounting policies and procedures

 3. DOCUMENTING AND RECORDING BUSINESS TRANSACTIONS

-3.1 Business transactions are documented and recorded as incurred or within a reasonable period of time following a business transaction such that the submission of reports prescribed by legislation within the specified term is ensured.
-Transactions are documented and recorded in accounting ledgers on the basis of source documents or summary documents prepared on the basis thereof.
+3.1 Transactions shall be documented and recorded at the time they are incurred or within a reasonable period thereafter, ensuring that reports prescribed by legislation are submitted within the specified deadlines.
+Transactions shall be recorded in the accounting ledgers on the basis of source documents or summary documents prepared on the basis thereof.

 3.2 Accounting ledger

 3.2.1 Microsoft Dynamics NAV business software is used to record the university’s business transactions.
-The business software has three core modules:
+The business software comprises three core modules:

 • financial management module;